Viewing Downloaded CHM Files

 7. Quit Registry Editor.

-This works on Windows XP and Windows Vista.
-It used to work on Windows 7 and later.
-A further security patch rolled out for Windows 7 and later on 8 May 2018 has disabled this workaround.
-This is what is meant with "security updates to HTML Help" in KB4103718 and KB4103721.
+This workaround used to work on Windows 7, 8, 8.1 and 10 too.
+But a further security patch rolled out on 8 May 2018 has disabled this workaround.
+This is what is meant with “security updates to HTML Help” in KB4103718 and KB4103721.

 Enable Customers to Read Your Help Files